Lula's honeymoon with Brazil markets ends amid spending plan fears | Politics

 Lula's honeymoon with Brazil markets ends amid spending plan fears

-In a speech to lawmakers, Lula said he aims to prioritize social spending over market concerns, argued that many expenditures considered government spending should instead be seen as investments, and questioned the priority given to parts of Brazil's economic framework.
+In a speech to lawmakers, Lula said he aims to prioritize social spending over market concerns, questioning the priority given to key parts of Brazil's economic policy framework.
 Investors have called for Lula to restore firm rules for public finances after major outlays by current President Jair Bolsonaro through the pandemic and election season.

-Brazilian President-elect Luiz Inacio Lula da Silva's brief honeymoon with financial markets looked finished on Thursday, as investors grew impatient with his desire to boost social spending without establishing long-term fiscal rules or naming his top economic policymakers.
-Brazil's currency and benchmark Bovespa stock index, which jumped last week as fears of political volatility subsided after Lula's election victory, plunged around 4% on Thursday on comments by Lula and details of his transition team.
+Brazilian President-elect Luiz Inacio Lula da Silva's brief honeymoon with financial markets looked finished on Thursday, as he pushed for more room to grow social spending without setting long-term fiscal rules or naming his top economic policymakers.
+Brazil's currency and benchmark Bovespa stock index, which rose last week as fears of political volatility subsided after Lula's election victory, plunged around 4% on Thursday on comments by Lula and details of his transition team.

 The rout made clear that many investors were done waiting for more clarity over Lula's key ministerial appointments or details of how he aims to stabilize Brazil's public finances.
-In a speech to lawmakers, Lula said he aims to prioritize social spending over market concerns, argued that many expenditures considered government spending should instead be seen as investments, and questioned the priority given to parts of Brazil's economic framework.
+In a speech to lawmakers, Lula said he aims to prioritize social spending over market concerns, questioning the priority given to key parts of Brazil's economic policy framework.

 Investors have called for Lula to restore firm rules for public finances after major outlays by current President Jair Bolsonaro through the pandemic and election season.
+Instead, the president-elect is pushing to dismantle old budget rules before settling on the alternatives proposed by his advisers.
 Lula acknowledged market reaction in comments to reporters later on Thursday, but sought to downplay investors' concerns.

 "The market is nervous for nothing," he said.
 "I have never seen a market as sensitive as ours.
 It's funny that the market wasn't nervous with four years of Bolsonaro."
 Markets deepened losses after the announcement of four economists aligned with the leftist Workers Party to handle budgetary issues as part of Lula's transition team, including former Finance Minister Guido Mantega.